mathiasbynens/proposal-weakrefs/README.md

 ### Releasing external resources as a backstop

 Another use case is running custom clean-up code after Finalization use case: e.g. file handle: run some code once a file is no longer in use, in case nothing points to it anymore.
-Note, it's still encouraged to use an explicit method call to clean up the resource; this is just a backup.
+Note, it’s still encouraged to use an explicit method call to clean up the resource; this is just a backup.

 ```js
 class FileStream {